hmatejx/vstr/README.md

 ## For 800×600 Panel Users

 On an 800×600 panel, all classic modes (200/350/400/480/600) can be stretched to (almost) fill the screen.
-The tool confirms the correct `FR4D` values and helps visualize how line triples are inserted.
+The tool confirms the correct `FR4D` values and helps visualize how repeated lines are inserted.

 ---